Skip to content

 • Shared Keys

-Do not use a private key stored on more than one server to facilitate easier management of keys and for the safer usage of compromised key.
+Do not use a private key stored on more than one server to facilitate easier management of keys and for safer usage of a compromised key.

 • Use Passphrases

 Create passphrases for SSH keys.
-This is another parameter to add an additional security layer.
-Ask customers to implement compounded sentences to hide private keys away from intruders.
+This is another parameter to add a security layer.
+Ask customers to implement compound sentences to hide private keys away from intruders.

-Through these processes, you will learn not only to manage your SSH keys but also to implement security controls to reduce risk and thereby secure the asses and application of your system.
+Through these processes, you will learn not only to manage your SSH keys but also to implement security controls to reduce risk and thereby secure the assets and applications of your system.

-The risks of unmanaged SSH keys are many and varied, and can result in the worst of consequences for companies, including data breaches, and ultimately systemic failures of critical infrastructure.
+The risks of unmanaged SSH keys are numerous and varied, and can result in severe consequences for companies, including data breaches and ultimately, systemic failures of critical infrastructure.
 Here’s a breakdown of the key risks:

 • The Attacks Exposure

-If the SSH keys are not properly handled, this will contribute to the increased risk of unauthorized access and abuse.
+If SSH keys are not properly handled, this can contribute to an increased risk of unauthorized access and abuse.
 Considering the growing number of keys in circulation, a high risk of keys being stolen or used in cyberattacks is observed.
 One compromised key can give invaders stealthy and undetected access to the most important systems and the most confidential data.

 • Impact of Compromise

-SSH key compromise gives to the attackers a privileged access to servers, so confidentiality of the operations can be compromised.
-The attackers may also use root access to commit malicious activities such as introducing fake data, installing malware, or even destroying systems and incurring huge finance and reputational damage to the organization.
+SSH key compromise gives the attackers privileged access to servers, so the confidentiality of the operations can be compromised.
+The attackers may also use root access to commit malicious activities such as introducing fake data, installing malware, or even destroying systems and incurring huge financial and reputational damage to the organization.

 • Propagation of Attacks